Is Tokenmaxxing the New AI Trend?

 “Tokenmaxxing” is slang that comes from AI/LLM (large language model) usage, especially tools like ChatGPT.
 It means intentionally maximizing the number of tokens (words/pieces of text) in a prompt or response to get more value, output, or performance from the model.

-What is Tokenmaxxing in a prompt look like?
+What does Tokenmaxxing in a prompt look like?

 The second uses more tokens—but also gets a much more useful response.